Hooked Protocol Price Up 2.3% Over Last Week (HOOK)

 Hooked Protocol Profile

 Hooked Protocol’s total supply is 500,000,000 tokens and its circulating supply is 161,666,666 tokens.
-The official website for Hooked Protocol is hooked.io.
+Hooked Protocol’s official website is hooked.io.
 Hooked Protocol’s official Twitter account is @hookedprotocol.

 It is usually not possible to buy alternative cryptocurrencies such as Hooked Protocol directly using US dollars.
-Investors seeking to trade Hooked Protocol should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Hooked Protocol using one of the aforementioned exchanges.
+Investors seeking to trade Hooked Protocol should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Hooked Protocol using one of the aforementioned exchanges.

 Receive News & Updates for Hooked Protocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Hooked Protocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.